winningproduct/learn-portal/models/8-optimize/log-indexing-and-analysis.md

     - Should understand and familiarize yourself with your log data.
 That would make it easier to create proper visualizations
     - Try to keep your visualizations simple and avoid over complicating them.
 Otherwise it’ll be difficult to interpret them.
     - Choose the right visuals for your purpose and audience.
-For example, use customized dashboards with appropriate visuals for different audiences (one dashboard for your security team, another for the performance monitoring team, and another for the sales team etc.)
+For example, can use customized dashboards with appropriate visuals for different audiences (one dashboard for your security team, another for the performance monitoring team, and another for the sales team etc.)
     - Try to include comparisons in your charts and reports for better insights (as comparisons provide readers a better perspective on data)